Don’t let the humorous title fool you; rodents are no laughing matter when it comes to protecting your car.

 - Put out traps in your garage (EVEN if you think you’re not a possible victim)

-- Regularly check under your hood for these evidences: bustles of fabric/debris/grass/leaves that could be used as a nest, random items that would not normally be in your engine (i.e. cloths, rags, scavenged food, string, etc.), and of course…droppings.
+- Regularly check under your hood for these signs: Fabric/debris/grass/leaves that are evidence of a nest.
+Random items that would not normally be in your engine (i.e: Cloth, rags, scavenged food, string, etc.), and of course…droppings.

 - Dryer sheets: rodents don’t like dryer sheets.
 Place them strategically in your garage.
-If you are going to be away for some time, place a few in the interior of the vehicle, the trunk, and in your engine bay (BUT DON’T FORGET THEM!).
+If you are going to be away for some time, place a few in the interior of the vehicle, the trunk, and perhaps in your engine bay if the car will be sitting for a prolonged period.
+(BUT DON’T FORGET THEM!).

 - Moth balls: rodents don’t like moth balls either.
 Place them strategically in your garage.

-Below are a few not-so-fun images for you to ponder taking this seriously.
+Below are a few not-so-fun images for you: